camnefdt/Marlin-based-ERCF/README.md

 I am running this project completely self funded but would like to encourage anybody willing to help acheive the goal to contribute https://gogetfunding.com/support-to-create/.

-Any contrinbution will assist in making this project happen sooner with first itteration erxpected to be implemented in December 2023 and ready for testing.
+Any contrinbution will assist in making this project happen sooner with first itteration expected to be implemented and ready for testing in December 2023 .